ujjavala/trade-management-app/README.md

 ### Caching Implementation

 To improve performance, the application implements a caching mechanism for retrieving account data.
-The `AccountService` utilizes `IMemoryCache` from `Microsoft.Extensions.Caching.Memory` to cache account information.
+The `AccountService` utilizes an LRU (Least Recently Used) cache to cache account information.

 #### Caching Strategy

 The caching strategy involves the following steps:

-1.  **Check the Cache:** When retrieving an account by ID, the `AccountService` first checks if the account exists in the cache using a cache key (e.g., `"account-{accountId}"`).
+1.  **Check the Cache:** When retrieving an account by ID, the `AccountService` first checks if the account exists in the LRU cache using a cache key (e.g., `"account-{accountId}"`).
 2.  **Return Cached Data (if available):** If the account is found in the cache, it is returned directly, bypassing the database query.
 3.  **Retrieve from Database (if not in cache):** If the account is not found in the cache, the `AccountService` retrieves it from the database using the `AccountRepository`.
-4.  **Add to Cache:** After retrieving the account from the database, the `AccountService` adds it to the cache with an appropriate cache key and expiration time.
-This ensures that subsequent requests for the same account can be served from the cache.
+4.  **Add to Cache:** After retrieving the account from the database, the `AccountService` adds it to the cache with an appropriate cache key.
+The LRU cache ensures that the least recently used items are evicted when the cache reaches its capacity.

 #### Code Snippet